opoupeney/dfd/source/devguide/ref-dfx-studio.rst

 ------------

 On the left side of the page underneath the platform name is the Explorer panel.
 The Explorer contains thre options: Platform, Applications and Shared Catalogue.
-It is organized in a tree structure for easily and intuitively navigating through applications, configuration settings and components.
+It is organized in a tree structure for easily navigating through the different setting and components when creating your applications.

+|

+.. image:: ../images/devguide/dfx-studio-1pg-explorerx.png

 A platform can have one or more applications and each application has its own configuration and components.
-Shared components can be used across different applications.
+Shared Catalogue contains components that can be used across different applications.

-.. image:: ../images/devguide/dfx-studio-1pg-explorerx.png

-|

 .. image:: ../images/devguide/dfx-studio-1pg-leftnav.png

-|

 The Explorer can be collapsed to get more screen real estate by clicking on the